Introduction of Non-Buddhist Medical Traditions in Tibet

 Just as there was held at Samye (bSam-ye) Monastery a debate to decide whether the Indian or Chinese form of Buddhism would be adopted in Tibet, likewise a similar conference was held at the same monastery to determine the system of medicine to be used.
 Just as Indian Buddhism was declared the winner, likewise it was decided that the Indian Buddhist medical system would form the major framework for Tibetan medicine.

-Yutog the Younger also composed Quintessential Drop Teachings of Yutog (g.Yu-thog snying-thig), a set of Nyingma rituals used for the consecration of Tibetan medicines even today.
+Yuthog the Younger also composed Quintessential Drop Teachings of Yuthog (g.Yu-thog snying-thig), a set of Nyingma rituals used for the consecration of Tibetan medicines even today.

 Development of the Medical Traditions in Tibet